cstitches/stitch-counter-app/README.md

 ## Current Features

 The counter increments and decrements rows worked.
 (A note to non-knitters: "frogging" means to undo work.)
 Progress can be saved in sessions, which is recorded both as amount worked each 'count session' and a running total.
 Finally, progress can be cleared and reset.

+## Future Implementation

+Improve responsiveness and accessibility.

+Ability to specify type of work being done (rows vs stitch pattern repetitions).

+Ability to clear a 'count session'.

+Capacity for progress to persist across browser sessions.

+Ability to export saved progress.

+Ability to have multiple counters going at once to count progress for different parts of a project, and be able to label them.

+Alternative styling option?